switch-blade-stuff/tpp/README.md

 ## Notes

-While both SwissHash and dense set based containers are largely API-compatible with `std::unordered_map` and `std::unordered_set`, they are not guaranteed to be drop-in replacements for STL types, and neither provide the same pointer stability guarantees.
+While both SwissHash and dense set -based containers are largely API-compatible with `std::unordered_map` and `std::unordered_set`, they are not guaranteed to be drop-in replacements for STL types, and neither provide the same pointer stability guarantees.